zachbryant/parcel-resolver-tspaths/README.md

 # parcel-plugin-typescript-paths

-Parcel does not make use of `tsconfig.json` to resolve path aliases, rather relying on `package.json` instead ([reference](https://v2.parceljs.org/features/module-resolution/#typescript-~-resolution)).
-This Parcel v2 plugin enables typescript path alias resolution as usual.
+Parcel does not make use of `tsconfig.json` to resolve path aliases, and instead uses `package.json` ([reference](https://v2.parceljs.org/features/module-resolution/#typescript-~-resolution)).
+This Parcel v2 plugin enables typescript path alias resolution as you would normally expect with webpack or otherwise.
+As a bonus, intellisense will continue to provide suggestions from your tsconfig.

 **This plugin is experimental until Parcel V2 is released.** Use in production with heavy caution.